pZmudzki/C_QuizGame/README.md

-#Quiz Game in C
+# Quiz Game in C

 Simple game in which player can create an account, login, play quiz games and view stats.

-##Features
+## Features

--Created accounts and played games are saved locally in a file -All possible questions are saved in a /storage/questions.csv -Each game 10 questions are selected randomly
+- Created accounts and played games are saved locally in a file
+- All possible questions are saved in a /storage/questions.csv
+- Each game 10 questions are selected randomly
--Players can view their correct/wrong answers ratio from all games
+- Players can view their correct/wrong answers ratio from all games

-####Todo:
+#### Todo:
 -Implement password hashing

-##How to play?
+## How to play?

 1. Clone the repository